 This post is sponsored by Tractor Supply Company and the Pet Blogger Network.
 I am being compensated for helping spread the word about Tractor Supply Company, but Daily Dog Tag only shares information we feel is relevant to our readers.
 Tractor Supply Company is not responsible for the content of this article.
 This post may contain affiliate links.

-Tractor Supply Company is celebrating Pet Appreciation Week (PAW) September 17-21 with a main event on September 20.
-As part of the celebration, they asked me to come up with a DIY project that can be used to help rescues.
+As part of the celebration Tractor Supply Company Pet Appreciation Week, they asked me to come up with a DIY project that can be used to help rescues.
 After lots of brainstorming, I went with my first instinct: an interactive toy to help enrich the lives of pets.
 I thought this would be perfect for a dog in a shelter!
 Alice G Patterson helped me build and photograph this easy and inexpensive DIY treat dispenser in her lovely home.
 If you are looking for a simpler project, check out the easiest treat jars ever.

 - Chicken Nesting Box

 - ruler/tape measure

 - spray paint, painter’s tape, clamp, scrap wood

 Cut a length of pipe to 12 inches (it should extend past the box on both sides).